Identification and adaptive control of a high-contrast focal plane wavefront correction system: E-M algorithm based system identification

+In the numerical study, we simulated the DM commands and resulting camera images under an imperfect lab condition.
+Wavefront aberrations with 10nm RMS were added to the shaped pupil plane and two DM planes.
+The DM actuators' gains were biased by $20\%$ to account for the influence function errors.\footnote{The influence function shape errors were neglected in our simulation, however, the E-M algorithm is able to handle this type of errors as proved in the experimental results.} Shot noises and readout noises were added to the simulated camera images, where the noises' standard deviations were chosen based on measurements in the HCIL.
+In the numerical model, the masks are modeled as 0-1 binary matrices, the propagations through the OAPs or lenses to their focuses are modeled as Fourier transform, and all the free space propagations between devices are modeled as Fresnel propagations.

-To sufficiently explore the controllable space of the DM, we generated the training data by applying random DM commands instead of running wavefront controllers in the system identification approach.
+To sufficiently explore the controllable space of the DM, we generated the data by applying random DM commands in the system identification approach.
 In our simulation, in total $4000$ random voltage commands (between $-0.6 - 0.6$ volts) were applied to the DM and the resulting camera images were simulated.
 A fixed exposure time of $0.1$ sec was used for the camera images.
-For each random DM commands, we collected two pairs of probing images, so we have in total 16000 images ($2 \text{ images/pair} \times 2 \text{ pairs/command} \times 4000 \text{ commands}$) in our training set.
+For each random DM commands, we collected two pairs of probing images, so we have in total 16000 images ($2 \text{ images/pair} \times 2 \text{ pairs/command} \times 4000 \text{ commands}$) in our data set.
 The random commands between $-0.6$ and $0.6$ volts typically result in contrast changes at a level of $1 \times 10^{-6}$.
 In order to make the DM influence significant enough for learning so that the effect is larger than the background speckles, in our simulation, we first ran wavefront control for four steps to reach a contrast of roughly $3 \times 10^{-6}$ and then applied the random DM commands and generated the images.
-During the entire control procedure, we used the same probe commands for all $4000$ data points.
+Same ``probe" comands were used for all $4000$ data points.
 Although identical pair-wise probes are not necessary for the E-M system identification, as as will be discussed, it helps us build a metric to evaluate the effectiveness of the identification.